jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/JunctionAnalysis/README.md

 # Idenfication of potentially pathogenic splice sites

 Here, all junctions within CM samples are filtered to identify abberant splice sites that may be pathogenic.
-Junctions are confirmed in IGV; a large proportion of junctions identified in this analysis **show clear abberant splicing in IGV.**
+Junctions are confirmed in IGV; a large proportion of junctions identified in this analysis **show clear abberant splicing in IGV.** Additionally, the splice variants that appear to cause the aberrant junctions were previously and independently identified as **potentially pathogenic in WES data** for at least 3 samples.
+This analysis provides a **functional explanation** for how these variants may cause NMD or LOF.

 <br/>